wwwouaiebe/OsmPtv2NetControl/README.md

 ## How to use

 On the main web page complete:
-- the network (for BE users: 'TECL', TECX', 'TECN', 'TECB', 'TECC', 'TECH', 'IBXL', 'DLOV','DLLi'...)
+- the network (for BE users: 'TECL', TECX', 'TECN', 'TECB', 'TECC', 'TECH', 'IBXL', 'DLOV', 'DLLi'...)
 - select a vehicle in the dropdown list
 - select a type ('used' for the currently used relations, 'proposed' for the relations with 'proposed' status)
-- enter an area osm id if you will limit the control to a precise area (exemple: 1681788 for Liège, 897671 for Gent... )
+- enter an area osm id if you will limit the control to a precise area (exemple: 1681788 for Liège, 897671 for Gent...)
 - enter a route relation osm id if you will limit to one relation.
 In that case, it's not needed to complete the network.
 The route and all the routes attached to the same route_master are controlled.
 - click on the 'go' button to start the program
 - click on the 'errors button' to show only the errors or show all

 ## detected errors and how to solve

+First use your brain.

 ### Route wihout route_master ...